robertangeles/prompts/write_essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, so the next time, next time, in summary, remember, etc.

 - Do not output warnings or notes—just the output requested.

+- Write a detailed prompt for an AI Image Generator that represents the essence of this essay.
+You will put this in the [IMAGE DESCRIPTION] Section.

 # INPUT: